Gophers volleyball keeps soaring despite a brutally tough schedule

 No. 1 Texas defeated the Gophers in four sets in Austin last week, but that challenge helped McCutcheon's squad regroup to defeat the Gators in a Labor Day weekend clash in front of a packed crowd at the Pav on Sunday.

-The Cornhuskers beat No. 17 Creighton on Wednesday in front of a NCAA record-setting crowd in Omaha.
-The Buckeyes, who have the toughest schedule in the nation, lost to Texas twice this year, but they have the Big Ten's best win so far vs. No. 4 Louisville.
+Nebraska beat No. 17 Creighton on Wednesday in front of an NCAA record-setting crowd in Omaha.
+Ohio State, which has the toughest schedule in the nation, lost to Texas twice this year, but the Buckeyes have the Big Ten's best win so far, vs. No. 4 Louisville.

-The Boilermakers, who host the Gophers in the Big Ten opener on Sept.
-23, are the only ranked Big Ten team that hasn't played a top 25 opponent yet, but they'll see where they stand Friday at Louisville.
+Purdue, which hosts the Gophers in the Big Ten opener on Sept.
+23, is the only ranked Big Ten team that hasn't played a top 25 opponent yet, but the Boilermakers will see where they stand Friday at Louisville.

 Penn State, ranked 20th, comes to Minneapolis this week putting its 6-0 record to the test against Stanford and Oregon at the Pav.